 What is the difference between day trading and intraday trading?

 Day trading and Intraday trading are different terms but have the same meaning.

-Buying and selling of shares in the stock exchange on the same day is known as Intraday trading.
+Buying and selling shares on the stock exchange on the same day are known as Intraday trading.
 As buying and selling happen on the same day, it is also known as day trading.

-The prices of shares keep moving up and down in a day, the trader makes a profit from the movement of the share price.
-The shares do not get stored in the demat account.
+The prices of shares keep moving up and down during the day, the trader makes a profit from the movement of the share price.
+The shares do not get stored in the Demat account.

 A trader will have to select the Intraday trading option in the online trading platform.
 It is not available by default as an option but needs to be started by filling out an application form.
-The brokerage charges for intraday trading are different from the delivery based trading.
+The brokerage charges for intraday trading are different from delivery-based trading.